engr101staff/engr101matlab/_sources/working_with_images/main.rst

 |

 This is a good example of a case where RGB colors don't provide an intuitive way to manipulate an image, even though they mimic the way our eyes perceive color.
-We can't identify or manipulate the blue colors in the background by just looking at the blue channel, In the next section we'll show you how to use an HSV image representation to approach this problem.
+We can't identify the blue colors in the background by just looking at the blue channel, because making the color "blue" actually depends on the ratio of all three R, G, and B channels.

-HSV is another three-channel representation, where the three channels: hue, saturation, and value.
+Instead, let's turn to HSV, which is another three-channel representation also having three channels: hue, saturation, and value.
 Here's the basic idea of each:

 - Hue: "which basic color is it?"
 - Saturation: "how strong is the color?"